sashank6/clrs/chapter4/DivideAndConquer.md

 # Divide and Conquer

-Three basic steps for solving a problem using divide and conquer
+Three basic steps for solving a problem using divide and conquer.

 1. Divide the problem into independent subproblems until they are solvable.
 2. Solve the subproblems.
 3. Combine the solutions of the subproblems.